YaronWhite86/bitcoin-consulting-israel-staging.github.io/_posts/2025-09-08-what-is-bitcoin.md

 Bitcoin is a new form of digital money.
 It was created in 2009 by an anonymous person or group known as Satoshi Nakamoto.
 Unlike traditional money, Bitcoin has a few key properties that make it unique:

 * **Decentralized:** No single person, company, or government controls it.
 It's run by a global network of computers, making it resistant to censorship or shutdown.
-* **Fixed Supply:** There will only ever be 21 million bitcoin created.
+* **Fixed Supply:** There will only ever be a maximum of 21 million bitcoin created.
 This scarcity is built into the code, meaning it cannot be devalued by printing more of it.
 It's like digital gold.
 * **Peer-to-Peer:** You can send it to anyone, anywhere in the world, without needing a bank or other financial institution in the middle.

 In short, Bitcoin offers a way to save and transact value in a system that is open, transparent, and predictable.